postmodern/nokogiri-ext/README.md

 ## Description

-nokogiri-ext is a collection of useful extensions to [nokogiri].
+nokogiri-ext is a collection of useful extensions to the [nokogiri] gem.

 ## Features